DiAna (under construction)

 To switch between Relative Spectrum and Absolute Spectrum: Click with the right mouse button on the lower left border.

 When the small square at the lower left corner lights up, orange for warning, red for error, right click on this square to see what's wrong.
 In this example the CPU was for 16% busy with other things, which DiAna doesn't like.
 Left click on this square to clear the message.
 Also, there are a lot of keyboard short cuts.
 This will be covered later in more detail.

 Additional information can be found here:

 Please, be aware that some anti virus scanners will identify DiAna as dangerous.
 This is a 'false positive'.
-In this case, upload the file to virustotal.com, which scans the file with more than sixty different AV scanners.
-Perhaps a few of them have minor issues with DiAna.
-Just ignore them.
+Just ignore it.
 Remember, no software is 100% perfect and that also applies to AV scanners.